 Weighted blankets have gained popularity in recent years due to their ability to promote better sleep and reduce anxiety.
 But what is the science behind their effectiveness?

-Weighted blankets also have an impact on the body's autonomic nervous system, which controls our fight-or-flight response.
+Weighted blankets also have an impact on the body’s autonomic nervous system, which controls our fight-or-flight response.
 The gentle pressure exerted by the blanket activates the parasympathetic nervous system, responsible for calming the body and inducing a state of relaxation.
 This shift from the sympathetic to the parasympathetic nervous system can help decrease heart rate and lower blood pressure, ultimately leading to better sleep.
+How the body responds to the calming effects of weighted blankets can vary, so it's important for users to observe their own reactions and adjust usage to find the most comfortable and suitable experience.

 It’s important to note that not all weighted blankets are created equal.
 The weight of the blanket should be approximately 10% of your body weight to achieve optimal results.
 Additionally, the size and construction of the blanket can also affect its effectiveness.
 Ideally, the blanket should be evenly distributed to provide consistent pressure across the body.